suriyakumarmck/web-test-framework-abn-amro/README.md

  		- allure open allure-report
  The above command will open the allure html report on a browser which will provide the insights and screenshots about the test execution.
  For all other cucumber configuration check wdio.conf.ts

+## Logs:
+Winston execution logs can be found on /logs folder with time stamped.

 ## CI/CD
 This framework is currently integarted with Circle CI CI/CD pipeline to run testcase click on the above Pass badge from CircleCI to view the build & execution summary or click on the below link.